Slush Puppie: History

+Licensing

+Slush Puppie currently holds the naming rights to two ice hockey arenas in Canada, the Centre Slush Puppie in Gatineau, Quebec, and Slush Puppie Place in Kingston, Ontario since 2022 and 2024 respectively.

 List of international operations

 United Kingdom

-In 1974, Slush Puppie arrived in the United Kingdom when businessman Ralph Peters bought three Slush Puppie machines.
+In 1974, Slush Puppie was launched in the United Kingdom when businessman Ralph Peters bought three Slush Puppie machines.
 The Slush Puppie license continued to be held in the United Kingdom by the Peters family for decades, and was later joined by the Frutina brand.
 In December 2019, it was announced that the UK license with the Peters family (now known as Frozen Brothers) would be terminated.
 In June 2021, the UK license for Slush Puppie was awarded to Vimto Out of Home.
 In November 2024, the Slush Puppie license was then changed to Celtic Frozen Drinks.

 Spin-offs of Slush Puppie sold in UK retail outlets, such as a home slush machine, have been sold by Fizz Creations since 2017.
 A freezeable pouch version was introduced by Manchester Drinks in July 2018.
 In 2021, Rose Confectionary began making various Slush Puppie candy assortments.
 In March 2023, a soft-drink version called Slush Puppie Fizzie was launched by Nichols plc.
 There are other items produced, such as ice lollies, teacakes and milkshake powder by CRC Innovations.
 There are also air freshers and air sprays available by RTC Direct.